Source: CSR vs. Charity (local case)

 Got thrilled?
 Learn more about it by watching the full version after seeing the trailer Before the Flood.

-Have you though off startups as a way to reaching Sustainable Development Goals?
+Have you thought of tech start-ups as a way to reaching Sustainable Development Goals (SDGs)?

 In both answers, this is worth to go through.
 Current development in ICT presents evidence that overlaps with the goals of sustainable development 2030 as below: